-If you’ve ever been on an airplane, you know that one of the most important instructions in the safety speech is that if the oxygen masks fall from the overhead compartment, you are to put it over your face first before putting a mask over your child’s face.
-The purpose for that instruction is because you can’t help your child if you haven’t filled up your lungs with life-giving oxygen first.
+If you’ve ever been on an airplane, one of the most important instructions in the safety speech is that if the oxygen mask falls from the overhead compartment, you are to place it over your face first before placing a mask over your child’s face.
+The purpose of that instruction is that you can’t help your child if you haven’t filled up your lungs with life-giving oxygen first.
 The same is true in motherhood.
-The more you fill up your personal fulfillment tank, the more your are able to pour into your children.
+The more you fill up your fulfillment tank, the more you can pour into your children.
 Regularly taking time for yourself helps you to be a better mom.

 How Do I Make It Happen?

-So, we’ve established that taking time for yourself is important, right?
-Your next question is likely, “But, how?”
+So, we’ve established that taking time for yourself is important.
+Your next question is likely, “But how?”
 I get it.
-You’re super busy, you have a lot on your plate and the days and weeks seem to be just passing you by.
-It seems impossible to make a little time to focus on yourself, I know, but it’s not.
-Here are some ideas for carving out some valuable “me time” on a regular basis (and by regular basis, I mean as often as you can fit it in at this stage of your life, which may be once a month or it may be once a day):
+You’re super busy, you have a lot on your plate, and the days and weeks seem to pass you by.
+I know it seems impossible to make a little time to focus on yourself, but it’s not.
+Here are some ideas for carving out some valuable “me time” regularly.
+And by regularly, I mean as often as you can fit it in at this stage of your life.
+It may be once a month, or it may be once a day):

-- Go out to lunch or to a coffee shop ALL BY YOURSELF.
-Bring a book or a magazine or take time to make that phone call to your friend that you keep putting off.
+- Go out to lunch or a coffee shop ALL BY YOURSELF.
+Bring a book or a magazine, or take time to make that phone call to your friend that you keep putting off.

 - Go window shopping or go try on some pretty dresses you can’t afford.
 You don’t have to buy anything!